Museum of Transport, Greater Manchester: Background

 The museum was established in 1977 at Boyle Street, Cheetham Hill.
 It opened to the public on 27 May 1979.
 The day-to-day running of the museum is carried out by volunteers.

 The museum is housed in a former Manchester Corporation Transport bus depot, to the rear of a former electric tram shed on Queens Road, built in 1901.
 The museum building itself was added later and consists of two distinct halves, a dedicated bus garage completed in 1928, which now serves as the museum entrance area and upper hall, and a lower hall which was created in 1935 by constructing a roof over the open space between the tram shed and the 1928 bus depot.
-The former tram shed is still in use today as a bus depot, occupied by Go North West.
+The former tram shed is still in use today as a bus depot, occupied by Stagecoach Manchester.
 The whole block of buildings was Grade II listed in 1988 for its historical significance.

-The museum became a Registered Charity in 1980, and a Registered Museum in May 2003.
+The museum became a registered charity in 1980, and a Registered Museum in May 2003.

 Collection

-The museum holds a sizeable collection, including around 80 buses, one of the largest collections of its kind in the United Kingdom.
+The museum holds a sizeable collection, including around 80 buses, of which 70 or so are kept on the site, one of the largest collections of its kind in the United Kingdom.
 Due to the size of the building, some vehicles have to be kept off-site, with exhibits changed around every so often.
 In addition, vehicles often attend events around the country in the summer months.
-The museum collection is constantly developing and restoration work can often be seen by visitors, of which 70 or so are kept on the site.
+The museum collection is constantly developing and restoration work can often be seen by visitors.
 Also in the collection are two trolleybuses from Manchester and Ashton-under-Lyne corporations, and the prototype body Manchester Metrolink tram.

 In addition to vehicle exhibits, the collection of objects includes old transport signs, uniforms, vehicle fittings, ticketing equipment, and several items used by Warner Bros. during the filming of Harry Potter and the Prisoner of Azkaban.

 The extensive archive collection is available for research purposes by appointment and includes historic timetables, maps, books, posters, manuals and plans.
 The museum also holds a photographic archive collection, much of which is available online via the GMTS account on Flickr.com.

 Events

 The museum holds a number of regular events throughout the year.

-March: Spring Transport Festival - Market day for specialist retailers and booksellers.